-As we discussed her move, and tried to ease her nerves, another friend and California native (like me) encouraged her by saying, “be ready for the best Mexican food of your life”.
+As we discussed her move and tried to ease her nerves, another friend and California native (like me) encouraged her by saying, “be ready for the best Mexican food of your life”.
 My response, “#FACT!!!!!!!.”
 Please excuse my excitement with my favorite genre of food but I can’t contain myself when I think about things like carne asada chips, California burritos, fish tacos, carnitas, chile relleno, pico de gallo, juevos rancheros and chilaquiles.
 Thinking of all this goodness just takes me back to my days in San Diego.
 Speaking of chilaquiles, I just made a delicious batch yesterday.

 What I love about this dish and most Mexican dishes is the flexibility.
-So if chorizo is not your “thang” you can add any type of protein like carnitas (oink, oink), mushrooms (hey vegetarians) or chicken (#basic but still uber delicious).
-You can even make completely without a protein and it still will be extra on point.
+So if chorizo is not your “thang” you can add any type of protein like carnitas (oink, oink), mushrooms (hey vegetarians), or chicken (#basic but still uber delicious).
+You can even make it completely without a protein and it still will be extra on point.

 After blending up the sauce the preparation is quite simple.
 You just add the tortilla chips and the sauce to a bowl and toss them with your hands to make sure that they a generously covered.
-I usually put the chips in my favorite a cast iron skillet because it is easy to transfer from stovetop to the oven but you can also use a baking dish.
+I usually put the chips in my favorite cast iron skillet because it is easy to transfer from the stovetop to the oven but you can also use a baking dish.
 I layer in the cheese and chorizo and place it in the oven to get the cheese nice and melted.

-When it is taste time I like to make sure try a spoonful with each of the recipe elements in one bite and when I took a bite of this dish I literally had an orgasm in my mouth, I kid you not.
+When it is taste time I like to make sure to try a spoonful with each of the recipe elements in one bite and when I took a bite of this dish I literally had an orgasm in my mouth, I kid you not.
 Listen, if I can’t live in Southern Cali I can for damn sure at least reminisce through my food.
 Right?!!

 - 16 oz soy chorizo casing removed if necessary